5 Legends Who Started as Background at Central Casting

 2. Jean Harlow

 Jean Harlow was born in Kansas City, Missouri in 1911 as Harlean Harlow Carpenter.
 She moved to Los Angeles in 1928, where she began driving her friend Rosalie Roy to auditions.
 While on studio lots, Harlow was approached by movie executives looking to make her a star, but she turned them down, stating she had no interest in acting.
 After Roy bet Harlow she didn’t have the nerve to audition and after much insistence from her mother, Harlow registered at Central Casting.

 Hattie McDaniel began her career by singing in her brother’s vaudeville shows and by performing on radio programs.
 In 1931, she moved to Los Angeles where she met Charles Butler, the head of Central Casting’s African American division.
-McDaniel worked as an extra for many years, appearing in over 300 films, such as, Are You Listening, The Washington Masquerade, and Crooner.
+McDaniel worked as a Background Actor for many years, appearing in over 300 films, such as, Are You Listening, The Washington Masquerade, and Crooner.
 McDaniel became the first African American to win an Oscar when she won the Academy Award for Best Supporting Actress in 1940 for her role as Mammy in Gone with the Wind.
 She went on to have prominent roles in many films and TV shows, including The Great Lie, Since You Went Away, and Beaulah.

 “A call from Charlie Butler at Central Casting was like a letter from home,” McDaniel wrote in a 1947 op-ed for The Hollywood Reporter.
 “Many extras complain about getting tired of sitting around on the sets.
 I never tired.
 A soundstage was as exciting as a William Spears mystery.
 I learned so much, just sitting and watching.”